🔄

 Today’s wide plank flooring goes far beyond traditional wood tones.
 Modern color palettes are all about creating a sophisticated, neutral base for your interior design.
 White Oak is especially versatile, lending itself to a range of contemporary hues from light grays and soft beiges to trendy "greige."
 These subtle, muted colors can make a space feel larger and brighter, providing a clean backdrop that complements other modern elements like our Acoustic Wall Panels.
 A neutral-toned floor gives you the freedom to play with color in your furniture, art, and decor.

-Matte White Oak
+The Timeless Appeal of Matte White Oak

 One of the biggest trends in flooring right now is a matte finish, particularly on White Oak planks.
 Unlike glossy finishes that reflect a lot of light, a matte surface has a low-sheen, natural appearance that looks soft and organic.
 This finish is incredibly popular because it minimizes glare and does a fantastic job of concealing dust, footprints, and minor imperfections.
 The wider planks provide a generous canvas, allowing the story of the wood to be told without the distraction of a high-shine surface.
 It’s a sophisticated choice that feels both modern and timeless.